Contrast-Security-OSS/contrast-rO0/README.md

 cd contrast-rO0
 mvn clean package test
 ```
-Then add the following JVM option to your server or application:
+The agent, contrast-rO0.jar, is now in the /target directory.
+The final step is to add the following JVM option to your server or application:
 ```
 -javaagent:/path/to/contrast-rO0.jar
 ```
-You're safe.
+Now you're safe!

 ## What does it do?
 If the agent is enabled, it will throw a SecurityException if any of the following classes